-If you have an interest in economics, politics and social issues, and you like exploring them from several different points of view, this is the right degree course for you.
+If you have an interest in economics, politics and society, and you like exploring them from several different points of view, this is the right study programme for you.

 How much room for negotiation on economic issues is there for the decision-makers in charge?
-What impact do their choices have on social development and what is the impact of their decisions on legislation?
-How do decision-makers work?
-How much power do they actually have?
-What is their long-term strategy in the global context?
-Why do countries join wars or end them?
+What implications do their choices have on the development of our society and what is the impact of their decisions on legislation?
+What model of development should an economy adopt?
+Why do countries go to war or make peace?
 How has democracy evolved in different countries?
-During this study programme we will discuss these types of issues from a philosophical point of view and you will be able to develop your own critical thinking and analytical skills.
+In this study programme, we will discuss such issues not only from an economical but also from a philosophical, ethical, political and legal perspective.
+In this way you will be able to both acquire quantitative skills and develop your critical and analytical thinking.

 Bachelor class: L-33